Kanakjr/GraphIAM/README.md

 3. Generate Audit Reports using graph IAM Repository
 4. Detect
    1. **Unauthorized access** - by tracing user through groups, roles and other attributes.
-   2. **Lateral Movement** - by checking the access route to the authorized machine
+   2. **Lateral Movement** - by checking the route used by user to access a machine
 5. Generate a dynamic level of trust

 **Model-Entities**